alexqiafuer/django_projects/my_discord/README.md

-A discord like social app
+A discord like social app that I followed in an online course.
+Trying to tweak it to be a family study/discussion board (family wall).

 # Features
 * Users can register and login/logout